davide97l/gpx-distance-modifier/README.md

 - Automatic GPX files distance modifier
 - Easy upload and download of your modified file
 - Clean and user-friendly interface
-- The author has over 10 years or running experience including track, road, and trail running
+- The author has over 10 years of running experience including track, road, and trail running

 ---